 "There's potential for a surgeon to use infrared evaluation during a surgery, get some spectra, and figure out which of the regions of cartilage are most like what needs to be repaired," Dr. Pleshko added.

-Now, James will take his research to Washington, DC for Posters on the Hill, where he is one of only 60 students chosen to present to members of Congress and their staff, out of hundreds of applicants.
+James has since taken his research to Washington, DC for Posters on the Hill, where he was one of only 60 students chosen to present to members of Congress and their staff, out of hundreds of applicants.

-His work—Non-Destructive Spectroscopic Assessment of High and Low Weight Bearing Articular Cartilage Correlates with Mechanical Properties—is also being published in Cartilage, a peer-reviewed journal, quite a feat for an undergraduate student.
+His work—Non-Destructive Spectroscopic Assessment of High and Low Weight Bearing Articular Cartilage Correlates with Mechanical Properties—has being published in Cartilage, a peer-reviewed journal, quite a feat for an undergraduate student.
 He has his eyes set on a joint MD/PhD program and continuing his research.

 For James, engineering has allowed him to turn a series of tough breaks into what could be his first big one.
-First stops among many in a burgeoning career that started on a football field and will continue through the halls of Congress in April.
+First stops among many in a burgeoning career that started on a football field and continued through the halls of Congress.